ryankruge/ata-shell/README.md

 ## Summary

 If you enjoy the use of this tool, please leave your feedback.
 I welcome all criticism as I am looking to learn and improve my skills.
-I **do not** condone the malicious use of any software I public.
+I **do not** condone the malicious use of any software I make public.
 All responsibility is assumed by the user and not the developer.